tailcallhq/tailcallhq.github.io/docs/playground.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-The `@server` directive's `showcase` option allows for hands-on experimentation with server configurations in a controlled environment.
+The `showcase` option of server configuration allows for hands-on experimentation with server configurations in a controlled environment.
 This feature simplifies the process of exploring and testing different settings.
 This enables experimenting with random configurations hosted, without the need to restart the server or affect existing setups.

 #### Example Usage